jamescarson3/tmp/docs/introduction.md

 ## Custom frequency and start time

-Create a monitor with a custom frequency
+Create a monitor with a custom frequency with the following CLI command:

 ```plaintext
 monitors-addupdate -S storage.example.com -I 15